kgar/foundry-vtt-tidy-5e-sheets/To Do.md

 - [ ] Explore how to perform Automated UI testing with something like [Cypress](https://www.cypress.io/app)
 - [ ] Explain levels of exhaustion effects for each individual exhaustion button
 - [ ] Study a11y and apply it to the forms
+- [ ] Import/Export custom color themes 💪
+- [ ] Sheet settings: Use non-Foundry-module color picker (Svelte has a nice one) for setting CSS colors
+- [ ]